spew11/C_standard_library/README.md

 # spewc_library

-this repogitory is my C library.
+This repository is my C library.
 It has not only functions implemented myself about that provided by C standard library but also functions I developed independently.
-a Makefile in this repository creates a static library named **libspewc**
+A Makefile in this repository creates a static library named **libspewc**
 ## Index
 - **ft_printf** implemented main feature of printf